23/resumable.js/samples/Backend on PHP.md

 /**
  *
  * Check if all the parts exist, and
  * gather all the parts of the file together
- * @param string $dir - the temporary directory holding all the parts of the file
+ * @param string $temp_dir - the temporary directory holding all the parts of the file
  * @param string $fileName - the original file name
  * @param string $chunkSize - each chunk size (in bytes)
- * @param string $totalSize - original file size (in bytes) */ function createFileFromChunks($temp_dir, $fileName, $chunkSize, $totalSize) {
+ * @param string $totalSize - original file size (in bytes)
+ * @return bool - File creation result
+ */
+function createFileFromChunks($temp_dir, $fileName, $chunkSize, $totalSize) {